Docs

 Index

-Keyed datasets can be indexed by applying the @index decorator and indexed datasets can be looked up via the lookup method on datasets.
+Keyed datasets can be indexed by setting index to be True in the dataset decorator and indexed datasets can be looked up via the lookup method on datasets.

 2